CAIDA/catalog-data/sources/solution/how_to_annotate_a_traceroute_with_ixp/README.md

 import os

 def load_traceroute(path):
+    """
+    Parses provided IXP dataset and creates a pyasn compatible database and dictionary to be used in the next function.
+    """
     temp_file = "_ixp.dat"
     with open(path) as f:
         next(f)
         data = []
         diction = {}
         i = 1
+        # Gathers data from files and sets up format
         for line in f:
             obj = json.loads(line)
             name = obj['name']